gullibility/OpenCASCADE/dox/user_guides/draw_test_harness/draw_test_harness.md

 where:

-* <i>-PluginFileName</i> - defines the name of a plug-in resource file (prefix "-" is mandatory) described above.
+* <i>-PluginFileName</i> -- defines the name of a plug-in resource file (prefix "-" is mandatory) described above.
 If this parameter is omitted then the default name *DrawPlugin* is used.
-* *Key…* - defines the key(s) enumerating plug-ins to be loaded.
+* *Key* -- defines the key(s) enumerating plug-ins to be loaded.
 If no keys are specified then the key named *DEFAULT* is used (if there is no such key in the file then no plug-ins are loaded).

 According to the OCCT resource file management rules, to access the resource file the environment variable *CSF_PluginFileNameDefaults* (and optionally *CSF_PluginFileNameUserDefaults*) must be set and point to the directory storing the resource file.
 If it is omitted then the plug-in resource file will be searched in the <i>$CASROOT/src/DrawResources</i> directory.